WOAI (AM)

 WOAI (1200 kHz) is a commercial radio station in San Antonio, Texas, which airs a news/talk radio format.
-It is owned and operated by iHeartMedia, Inc. With iHeart's headquarters in San Antonio, WOAI is the company's flagship station.
+It is owned and operated by iHeartMedia.
+With iHeart's headquarters in San Antonio, WOAI is the company's flagship station.
 The station's studios are in the Stone Oak neighborhood in Far North San Antonio, and its transmitter site is off Santa Clara Road in Zuehl.

 WOAI uses the moniker "The 50,000 Watt Blowtorch of South Texas."
 It is a class A, non-directional clear-channel station, broadcasting full-time at the U.S. maximum power of 50,000 watts.
 During the day, WOAI covers most of Central and South Texas.
 WOAI's nighttime signal reaches much of the United States and Mexico, and parts of central Canada.
 However, it is strongest in the central United States.